-The Commonwealth Governor-General or State Governor signs the Bill on behalf of the Queen.
+The Commonwealth Governor-General or State Governor signs the Bill on behalf of the Sovereign (ie the reigning King or Queen of the United Kingdom, who is also King or Queen of Australia).
 This is called giving the Bill the royal assent.
 Only at this point does a Bill become an Act of Parliament.

 Here are some links explaining the entire process: